Candidates file for Board of Education, Co. Commission

 State elected positions sought

-District Attorney Sarah Kirkman, of Statesville, filed for her fourth term as District Attorney for Alexander and Iredell counties at the State Board of Elections in Raleigh on Monday, Dec.
+District Attorney Sarah Kirkman (R), of Statesville, filed for her fourth term as District Attorney for Alexander and Iredell counties at the State Board of Elections in Raleigh on Monday, Dec.
 2.

-Mark Hollo, of Conover, formerly of Taylorsville, has filed to run for N.C.
+Mark Hollo (R), of Conover, formerly of Taylorsville, H. Dean Proctor (R), of Hickory, and Tina R. Miles (D), of Hickory, have filed to run for N.C.
 State Senate to represent Catawba and Alexander counties in District 42.

-Jeffrey Elmore, of North Wilkesboro, has filed for re-election to N.C.
+Jeffrey Elmore (R), of North Wilkesboro, has filed for re-election to N.C.
 State House in District 94, which includes Alexander.
+He is unopposed.

-Susan M. Ervin, of Mooresville, has filed for the Iredell County seat District Court Judge for District 22 A.
+Rob Young (R), of Statesville, and Susan M. Ervin (R), of Mooresville, have filed for the Iredell County seat District Court Judge for District 22 A.

-Judge L. Dale Graham and Judge Edward L. Hedrick IV, both of Taylorsville, and Judge Christine Underwood, of Stony Point, have filed for re-election to their District Court seats.
+Judge L. Dale Graham (R) and Judge Edward L. Hedrick IV (R), both of Taylorsville, and Judge Christine Underwood (R), of Stony Point, have filed for re-election to their District Court seats.

-Judge Julia Lynn Gullett, of Statesville, filed for re-election to her Superior Court seat.
+Judge Julia Lynn Gullett (R), of Statesville, filed for re-election to her Superior Court seat and is challenged by Will Long (R) of Statesville.

-Adam C. Hilton, of Mooresville, has filed for election to the new District Court seat in District 22A.
+Bryan A. Corbett (R), of Statesville, Daryl G. Davidson, Sr. (R), of Statesville, and Adam C. Hilton (R), of Mooresville, have filed for election to the new District Court seat in District 22A.